alipman88/actionkit-progress-meter/README.md

 Hint:
 ---------------

-To quickly find the URL of a page's progress meter with the valid MD5 hash, simply visit http://actionkit-progress-meter.herokuapp.com/show/[:page_id]/[:goal_type]/[:goal]/baseball_bat (Password-protected via Basic HTTP Authentication.
+To quickly look up the URL of a page's progress meter with the valid MD5 hash, simply visit http://actionkit-progress-meter.herokuapp.com/lookup (Password-protected via Basic HTTP Authentication.
 Credentials may be set by editing the .env file.)